CoderDojoSaintPaul/CoderDojoSaintPaul.github.io/index.md

 ### Events this Fall (of 2019) are on the third Saturday each month through December.

-* TIME CHANGE: Events run from 1:30 PM to 4:30 PM, at <a target="_blank" href="https://sppl.org/locations/C/">George Latimer Central Library</a>, on November 16, and December 21.
+* Our last Event of 2019 is this Saturday, December 21.
+It will run from 1:30 PM to 4:30 PM, at <a target="_blank" href="https://sppl.org/locations/C/">George Latimer Central Library</a>.

+* We will post the schedule for the first part of 2020, soon.

 ### Register for Events &#61;&#61;&gt; <a target="_blank" href="https://zen.coderdojo.com/dojos/us/saint-paul-mn/saint-paul-sppl">https://zen.coderdojo.com/dojos/us/saint-paul-mn/saint-paul-sppl</a>